kleelab/kleelab.github.io/_posts/2021-06-21-New members.md

 ---

-  Hyo Ju, Gyu Rim, and Gwangil join the lab.
+  Hyo Ju, Gwangil and Gyu Rim join the lab.
 Welcome!

+  - Gwangil is a potential graduate student, 2022
+  - Gyu Rim is a potential combined BS/MS, 2022

+  They are training neural dynamics research.